zakinder/MASTERY_OF_INTENTIONS/README.md

     MPEG (I,B,P Frames) or Thought (I,B,P Frames) Between I and P Frame Where Exposing Truth
     Molding Per Frame Where Next Exist

+DIMENSIONS OF WHAT

+    INTENTION
+    CHOICES OF MENU (DEMUX)
+    MENU OF CHOICES (MUX)
+    SELECT THE CHOICE